Cinnabadger/Firebot-Ad-Manager-for-Twitch/README.md

 -------------------

+**INSTALLATION**

-To install, you'll first download the .zip file included and unzip it.
+- To install, you'll first download the .zip file included and unzip it.
-From there, you'll open Firebot and go to Settings From Settings you'll navigate to Setups
+- From there, you'll open Firebot and go to Settings
+- From Settings you'll navigate to Setups
-From Setups you'll go to import setup
+- From Setups you'll go to import setup
-Select Choose File and locate the fireboty setup file Navigate to the timers section of firebot and open the one labeled Ad using the ... to the far right of the program go to the option for show images/gif and locate the file you want to use for the "ad coming soon" image make sure your placement is correct! test!
+- Select Choose File and locate the fireboty setup file
+- Navigate to the timers section of firebot and open the one labeled Ad using the ... to the far right of the program
+- go to the option for show images/gif and locate the file you want to use for the "ad coming soon" image
+- make sure your placement is correct!
+- test!